 It is recommended that you have pre-determined measures as part of your monitoring so you can check performance.

-The results should be recorded and reported back to key stakeholder in the organisation so that they can act on the findings.
+The results should be recorded and reported back to key stakeholders in the organisation so that they can act on the findings.

 Investigate the causes of accidents, incidents or near misses

 If an accident or incident occurs, you must check that your health and safety controls and measures are suitable and sufficient.
-If not, you should review your risk assessment and following investigation and analysis make appropriate changes to prevent the accident or incident from happening again.
+If not, you should review your risk assessment, follow investigation and analysis, and make appropriate changes to prevent the accident or incident from happening again.

 Employers are legally obliged to record and report certain injuries, illnesses and incidents under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.